jchen0506/MolSSI-EWS-Frontend/public/dft_tutorial.md

 *****

-Example 1: DFT for Diatomics Before we think more deeply about the theory of DFT, let's play around with some simple DFT calculations.
+**Example 1**: DFT for Diatomics Before we think more deeply about the theory of DFT, let's play around with some simple DFT calculations.
 When running DFT calculations, one of the first things you'll need to realize is that there is a vast number of different density functionals, with